 It’s open to the public on Sundays from 10 a.m. – 2 p.m. so people can hug cows, feed horses, give pigs tummy rubs, cuddle with turkeys and hear the animals’ stories of resilience.
 Public admission is $20 adults, $10 children.

-More details about the programs can be found online at gentlebarn.org as it gets closer to opening date.
+More details about the programs can be found online at gentlebarn.org.